 Meanwhile, listen to Shakespeare@’s audio productions of The Tempest, Richard II, and Julius Caesar, featuring actors including Patrick Page, David Hargreaves, Keith Hamilton Cobb, Jordan Barbour, Sky Lakota-Lynch, Jamie Ballard, and Ashlie Atkinson.

 Stream a film of the Oregon Shakespeare Festival’s 2014 The Comedy of Errors on the festival’s O! platform through June 26!
 Shakespeare’s romp gets a jazz-age update in director Kent Gash’s brisk, beautiful production, featuring songs of Cab Calloway and Duke Ellington.
+Shakespeare and Beyond readers can get tickets for just $10 by using the code FolgerSL10.

 Join the San Francisco Shakespeare Festival this month for two “Takes on Romeo and Juliet” watch parties: June 13 with the San Francisco Public Library and June 17 with the Redwood City Public Library.